-(1) Because we pay each trustee their annual cash compensation on a quarterly basis for the period from each April 1 to the following March 31, a portion of each trustee's annual cash compensation for 2016 incorporates amounts based on the prior year's compensation levels.
-However, for those trustees that elected in 2016 to receive the value of their 2016 annual cash compensation in equity, grants for the full value of such compensation were made on May 26, 2016, based on the closing price of our common shares on that date of \$20.74.
+(1) For those trustees that elected in 2017 to receive the value of their 2017 annual cash compensation in equity, grants for the full value of such compensation were made on May 31, 2017, based on the three-day trailing average closing price of our common shares on and including May 24, 2017, of \$24.40.
 Each of Messrs.
-Chapman, Hylbert Jr., Meisinger and Osgood elected to receive payment of 100% of the value of his 2016 annual cash compensation in LTIP units and Mr. Palazzo elected to receive 50% of such value in LTIP units.
+Chapman, Hylbert Jr., Meisinger and Osgood elected to receive payment of 100% of the value of his 2017 annual cash compensation in LTIP units which represent a class of partnership interests in our operating partnership, NSA OP, L.P. (our "operating partnership") and Mr. Palazzo elected to receive 50% of such value in LTIP units.
 Accordingly, Messrs.
-Chapman, Hylbert Jr., Meisinger, Osgood and Palazzo were awarded 3,135, 3,375, 2,895, 3,135 and 1,930 LTIP units, respectively.
-With respect to the portion of Mr. Palazzo's 2016 annual cash compensation taken in cash, Mr. Palazzo was paid three-fourths of such amount in equal quarterly installments between April 1, 2016 and December 31, 2016.
-The remaining installment was paid in 2017 and is not reflected in the above table.
-The dollar value shown in the table above for the LTIP units taken in lieu of cash compensation represents the aggregate grant date fair value computed in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718 and is calculated based on the closing price of NSA's common shares on the date of grant.
-The LTIP units held by our non-employee trustees that had not vested as of December 31, 2016:
+Chapman, Hylbert Jr., Meisinger, Osgood and Palazzo were awarded 2,664, 2,869, 2,459, 2,664 and 1,640 LTIP units, respectively.
+With respect to the portion of Mr. Palazzo's 2017 annual cash compensation taken in cash, Mr. Palazzo was paid three-fourths of such amount in equal quarterly installments between April 1, 2017 and December 31, 2017 and one-fourth of such amount was paid in 2017 in respect of his 2016 compensation levels, which were the same as in 2017.
+The remaining installment was paid in 2018 and is not reflected in the above table.
+The dollar value shown in the table above for the LTIP units taken in lieu of cash compensation ("ASC") Topic 718.
+The LTIP units vest on May 23, 2018, so long as such person remains a trustee.
+The following table sets forth the aggregate number of outstanding compensatory LTIP units held by our non-employee trustees that had not vested as of December 31, 2017: